-Whether you want to design brand new buildings or preserve old ones, there are careers in property for you.
-To be an architect, architectural technologist or town planner you need to be excited by how design can improve people's lives and deliver sustainability - as well as having a mix of technical and creative skills.
+Whether you want to design new buildings or preserve old ones, there are careers in property for you.
+To be an architect, architectural technologist or town planner you need to be passionate about how design can improve people's lives and deliver sustainability - as well as having a mix of technical and creative skills.

 Estate agents combine an interest in property with sales skills, while historic buildings inspectors must have great project management skills to put their passion for preserving history into practice.
 Meanwhile, a job as a housing manager is ideal if you'd like to work with vulnerable people and take on a management role.